Ronan-H/md5/overview.md

   * In the case of timing the same code on multiple different systems, any differences in hardware, operating system, or configuration etc. can cause wild differences in timer values.
   * And more, similar reasons...

   As such, code execution times should be taken with a pinch of salt.
-Big O notation should be used instead, which provides a method of measauring code performance that is unaffected by all of the issues mentioned above.
+Big O notation should be used instead, which provides a method of measuring code performance that is unaffected by all of the issues mentioned above.
 For the purposes of this document, though, I think the plots offer a great visualisation of this algorithms performance over varying values of *n*.

 </details>

 That's just one method of reversing a hashed string, though.
 Specific to the area of password cracking, there are more powerful methods.

 ### Trading Space for Time
 In software, there is a constant battle between **space** (I.e. memory) constraints, and **time** constraints.
 In many cases, **space** can be "traded" for faster execution **time**, and vice versa.
-In the above example of an algortihm which can reverse an MD5 hash, the time taken to reverse a hashed string of length *n* grows *exponentially* with increasing values of *n*.
+In the above example of an algorithm which can reverse an MD5 hash, the time taken to reverse a hashed string of length *n* grows *exponentially* with increasing values of *n*.
 However, it can be seen that the algorithm actually uses **very little space**.
 For a string length of *n*, a buffer of size *n* to store and manipulate the characters which it's trying to hash against the reference hash is needed, giving a space complexity of **O(n)** with a tiny overhead for increasing values of *n*.
-In practice, the space used by the algorithm is tiny, so space should gladly be sacrified to reduce the exponential time complexity.
+In practice, the space used by the algorithm is tiny, so space should gladly be sacrificed to reduce the exponential time complexity.

 #### Simple Lookup Tables
 In many areas of computing, lookup tables can be used to "precompute" the result of a computation, allowing the result to be looked up in a data structure during runtime instead of having to compute the result again.
-One example of this is caching, which is prevalant in the areas of DNS lookups and web page requests, to name a few.
+One example of this is caching, which is prevalent in the areas of DNS lookups and web page requests, to name a few.
 In the area of password cracking, lookup tables can be formed by mapping passwords to their corresponding hash value.

 Why is this useful?